sx-bet/sportx-js/README.md

 If it failed, it will throw an `APISchemaError` or `APIError` depending on the type of error (former would be validation and latter would be an error from the API).

+## Debugging
+We use https://www.npmjs.com/package/debug to provide debugging support for consumers of this package.
+Simply

+`export DEBUG=sportx-js`

+and you will see raw responses from the SportX relayer.